DNSFilter Roaming Clients

-The MacOS Roaming Client is endpoint software which provides off-network protection and allows per-machine granularity when using DNSFilter.
+The MacOS Roaming Client is endpoint software that provides off-network protection and allows per-machine granularity when using DNSFilter.
 It is also a good alternative if your ISP uses Carrier-Grade NAT.
 The DNSFilter MacOS Roaming Client is downloaded as a Package Installer.
 The supported Operating Systems are MacOS Catalina, Mojave, High Sierra, Sierra, Big Sur, Monterey, and Ventura.
 It can be downloaded here:

 iOS Roaming Client

-The DNSFilter iOS App allows you to protect roaming mobile clients on and off network.
+The DNSFilter iOS App allows you to protect roaming mobile clients on and off the network.
 This is similar to how the Windows User Agent functions.
-The app operates a special VPN which forwards DNS queries to DNSFilter, but avoids forwarding the rest of your traffic to our servers.
+The app operates a special VPN which forwards DNS queries to DNSFilter but avoids forwarding the rest of your traffic to our servers.
 Thus, the privacy of your data is ensured.

 Linux Roaming Client